 Voicing a commitment to eradicate "intolerance and bigotry" where it may still exist within Canada, the Mayor said that "a gathering like this is going to be not only good for the delegates who will travel from around the world, but for us [Torontonians]... it will reinforce, I hope, that need for all of us to learn about each other, to understand each other."

 Toronto City Councillor Joe Mihevc, delighted by the Parliament's selection of his city, characterized interfaith achievement in Toronto as "faith-filled action at its very best," detailing examples and proclaiming that "Toronto has an important story to tell about how religious communities can work together and live together in a spirit not only of tolerance, which is a minimal standard, but a high level of cooperation in our city-building."

-Zul Kassamali, Chair of the Greater Toronto Interfaith Council and 2018 Parliament host committee member, spoke directly to his experience as one of the 51% foreign-born community of Canadians that are concerned about pluralism and call the Toronto area home.
+Zul Kassamali, Chair of the Greater Toronto Interfaith Council and 2018 Parliament host committee member, spoke directly to his experience as one of the 51% foreign-born community of Canadians who are concerned about pluralism and call the Toronto area home.
 Sharing that he was expelled from Uganda "because of his color," Kassamali looked toward a brighter future for the next generation that the 2018 Parliament of the World's Religions will help establish in Toronto through a legacy fund for youth scholarships.

 Sara Rahim, a representative of the Parliament's Emerging Leaders contituency and the final speaker told stories from her experience at the most recent Parliament.
 Rahim said that since addressing 10,000 people at the 2015 gathering in Salt Lake City, the Parliament's "work continues on issues such as climate change, income inequality and standing with Indigenous Peoples,... but, some setbacks have emerged."